-Complete an American Century Investments One-Time and Automatic Transaction form or write a letter that includes:
+Complete an American Century Brokerage IRA Distribution form, call or write a letter and provide the following:

 - 1. Your name. - 2.
 The account number of your IRA from which you want to take the money. - 3.
-The dollar amount you want to withdraw. - 4.
+The dollar amount you want to withdraw.
+Please verify you have sufficient available cash or provide instructions of what to sell to cover this distribution request.
+The selling of a position will delay distribution of cash.
+Your request to liquidate securities will be processed as a market order on the date we receive your request. - 4.
 Your reason for the distribution.
 (For example, "I'm 591⁄2 years old," or "I'm taking a premature distribution," or "I'm going to roll the money over to another IRA.") - 5.
-In addition, for Traditional, SEP, SARSEP and Rollover IRAs, with your letter, you must send a completed IRS Form W-4P or a written statement indicating whether you want us to withhold federal taxes from your IRA distribution.
-You may request to have none or any percentage of income tax withheld.
+In addition, for Traditional, SEP and Rollover IRAs, with your letter, you must send a completed IRS Form W-4P or a written statement indicating whether you want us to withhold federal taxes from your IRA distribution.
+You may request to have none, 10% or any higher percentage of income tax withheld.
 If you do not want withholding imposed on your distribution, you will need to provide a withholding election each time you request a distribution from your IRA.
 Otherwise, if you do not provide a withholding election with your written distribution request, the IRS requires American Century Investments to withhold 10% from your redemption proceeds.
 The amount withheld will be immediately forwarded to the IRS as a credit towards your federal income taxes due for the calendar year in which your distribution was processed.